What is a Pre-Existing Condition?

 How are pre-existing conditions determined?

-A pre-existing condition is typically one for which you have received treatment or diagnosis before you enrolled in a new health plan.
+A pre-existing condition is typically when you have received treatment or diagnosis before you enrolled in a new health plan.
 Prior to 2010 and the passage of the Affordable Care Act (ACA), an insurance company would review your application for enrollment and if they determined you had a pre-existing condition, could deny you coverage or offer coverage at inflated rates.

 The ACA made it illegal for health insurance companies to deny you medical coverage or raise rates due to a pre-existing condition.